johnbillion/user-switching/tests/readme.md

         ./bin/install-wp-tests.sh <db-name> <db-user> <db-pass>

-  Ensure you use a separate test database (eg. `wp_tests`) because, just like the WordPress test suite, the database will be wiped clean with every test run.
+   Ensure you use a separate test database (eg. `wordpress_test`) because, just like the WordPress test suite, the database will be wiped clean with every test run.

-## Running the unit tests
+## Running the Unit Tests

 To run the tests, execute the following:

     ./vendor/bin/phpunit

-## Running the acceptance tests
+## Running the Functional Tests

-User Switching uses [Behat](http://behat.org) for acceptance testing.
+User Switching uses [Behat](http://behat.org) for functional testing.
 This requires a web server to be running and able to accept requests.

 First, edit `behat.yml` and change the database connection `db`, `username`, and `password` fields in the `default` block as appropriate.